proclnas/test-first-skel/README.md

 $ composer create-project -sdev proclnas/test-first-skel project-name
 ```

-So in the `project-name` folder the following structure we'll be created:
+So in the `project-name` folder the following structure will be created:
 ```
 - project-name
   - src